Eritrean War of Independence

-Eritrea was an Italian colony from the 1880s until the defeat of the Italians by the Allies of World War II in 1941, Eritrea then briefly became a British protectorate until 1951.
-The General Assembly of the United Nations held a meeting about the fate of Eritrea, in which the majority of the delegates voted for the federation of Eritrea with Ethiopia, and Eritrea became a constituent state of the Federation of Ethiopia and Eritrea in 1952.
-The Federation was supposed to last for ten years in which Eritreans could have mini sovereign decisions such as a parliament and some autonomy, but under the Ethiopian crown for further ones.
-The Assembly also assigned commissioner Anzio Mattienzo to supervise the process.
-Eritreans were supposed to claim Eritrea as an independent sovereign state after the ten years of federation.
-However, Eritrea's declining autonomy and growing discontent with Ethiopian rule caused an independence movement led by the Eritrean Liberation Front (ELF) in 1961.
-Hamid Idris Awate officially began the Eritrean armed struggle for independence on 1 September 1961 on the mountain of Adal, near the town of Agordat in south western Eritrea.
-Ethiopia annexed Eritrea the next year.
+Eritrea was an Italian colony from the 1880s until the Italians were defeated by the Allies in World War II in 1941.
+Afterward, Eritrea briefly became a British protectorate until 1951.
+The United Nations convened after the war to decide Eritrea's future, eventually voting in favor of a federation between Eritrea and Ethiopia.
+As a result, Eritrea became a constituent state of the Federation of Ethiopia and Eritrea.
+The federation was intended to last for ten years, during which Eritrea would have limited autonomy, such as its own parliament, while remaining under the Ethiopian crown.
+However, Eritrea's autonomy was curtailed and the region was effectively governed as a police state by imperial authorities during the 1950s.
+As popular dissatisfaction with Ethiopian rule grew, an independence movement emerged under the banner of the Eritrean Liberation Front (ELF) in 1961.